LorenYan98/LY.github.io/_portfolio/portfolio-1.md

 Sample Code
 ---
-The code below shows the methodology for the **Section classification**.
-As there are some existing functions available for me to process the section classification, the code calls the existing fucntion and output the section class.
+The code below shows the methodology for the **section classification**.
+As there are some existing functions available for me to process this, the code calls the existing function and outputs the section class for the following calculations.
 ```
             // Section class checks flexural compression
             DesignCheck2.Structural.Steel.CSA.S16_14.Members.MomentResistance.SectionClassFlexuralCompressionW section_class_flex_calc;